eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Circularity_KIT/page_changelog.md

 ### Changed

-- change strucutre of the contents.
+- change structure of the contents.
 Same content chapters are in different order
 - change wording

 ### Removed